NREL/PVDegradationTools/docs/sphinx/source/index.rst

 .. image:: ../../../pvdeg_tutorials/PVD_logo.png
-  :width: 400
+  :width: 100

 Welcome to pvdeg!
 ==============================================================

-This PVDegradation Tools Model is a first-of-its-kind detailed spatio-temporal modeling assessment tool that empowers users to calcualte various PV degradation modes, with various PV technology and materials databases.
+This PVDegradation Tools Model is a first-of-its-kind detailed spatio-temporal modeling assessment tool that empowers users to calculate various PV degradation modes, for different PV technologies and materials in its database.

-NREL developed the pvdeg model to help PV Researchers, Module manufacturers, and other PV stakeholders assess different materials and technologies for different degradation modes in all locations through the world.
-Available as open source, the PVDegradation model currently supports PV energy calculations for water vapor pressure, ingres rate, edge seal widht, Van Hofft Irradiance Degradation, Weighted Average Irradiance, Arrehnius Acceleration Factor, relative humidity in the outside, front and back encapsulant and backsheet, spectral degradation, and solder fatigue.
+NREL is developing the pvdeg model to help PV Researchers, Module manufacturers, and other PV stakeholders assess different materials and technologies for different degradation modes in all locations throughout the world.
+Available as open source, the PVDegradation model currently supports PV energy calculations for water vapor pressure, ingress rate, edge seal width, Van Hofft Irradiance Degradation, Weighted Average Irradiance, Arrehnius Acceleration Factor, relative humidity in the outside, front and back encapsulant and backsheet, spectral degradation, and solder fatigue.
 More functions for standards and